vasim-raja/vasim-raja/README.md

-- 🔭 I’m currently building [a GAN network which is capable of generating Synthetic Signals for Human Activity Recognition]
+- 🔭 I’m currently building a GAN network which is capable of generating Synthetic Signals for Human Activity Recognition.

 - 🌱 I’m currently learning **TensorFlow, Keras**